isomerpages/moe-deyisec/_about-us/Our School/School Rules and Regulation.md

 1. If a student is absent from school in the morning, his/her CCA Attendance Status will follow the morning Attendance Status.
 2. If a student has to leave school before 5.30pm on a CCA Day, he/she must have a valid reason.
 Students not feeling well must be accompanied by his/her chaperone (parents, guardian or appointed adults).
 Acceptable valid reasons (i.e. MOE programmes, representation at national events) must be accompanied by official supporting documents.

-* Students are not allowed to leave Singapore during term time unless supported with a valid reason that is endorsed by the school.
+* Students are not allowed to leave Singapore during term time <u>unless supported with a valid reason that is endorsed by the school.</u>

 **3. FLAG RAISING CEREMONY**
 * Students who are Singapore citizens must sing the National Anthem and take the Pledge.
 Students will take the Pledge with the right fist placed over the heart.